Arwa45/Library-Database/README.md

 1)Each lecturer that teaches at the college has an ID, a name, an email address, a phone number, and teaches one or more courses</br>

-2) Each student has an ID, a name, an email address, a phone number, and a degree such as freshman, sophomore, junior, senior, postgraduate…etc</br>
+2)Each student has an ID, a name, an email address, a phone number, and a degree such as freshman, sophomore, junior, senior, postgraduate…etc</br>

 3)Each Librarian has an ID, phone number, a name, a shift, and salary.</br>